 The creative and production value of a video dictates the budget of any video project.
-More often than not, businesses have to work within a limited budget to produce a high-quality marketing video that effectively engages with their audience.
+More often than not, businesses have to work within a limited video production budget to produce a high-quality marketing video that effectively engages with their audience.

-With a limited production budget in mind, here are 3 ways to get started on your next video:
+With a limited video production budget in mind, here are 3 ways to get started on your next video:

 1. Be organised in pre-production: